Dimitrolito/lodestar/docs/pages/contribution/tools/heap-dumps.md

 ![Memory Tab](/images/heap-dumps/memory-tab.png)

-Load the profile by either right clicking on the left pane or by clicking the `Load` button at the bottom.
+Load the profile by either right-clicking on the left pane or by clicking the `Load` button at the bottom.

 ![Load Profile](/images/heap-dumps/load-profile.png)